apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The list of ports that are exposed by this service.
+<p>The list of ports that are exposed by this service.<br />More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies">https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies</a></p><br />
-More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies">https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies</a></p>
 </td>
 </tr>
 </tbody>